ang-zeyu/infisearch/docs/src/getting_started.md

 #### Hosting the Files Locally

 If you wish to serve the files locally instead, you can find the necessary files in the release packages [here](https://github.com/ang-zeyu/morsels/releases).
-All files inside `search.morsels.zip` are required, and their functions are as follows:
+All files inside `search.morsels.zip` are required:

 - `search-ui.bundle.js`
 - `search-ui.css`